Differences from Ethereum

 CALL, STATICCALL, DELEGATECALL

 For calls, you specify a memory slice to write the return data to, e.g. out and outsize arguments for call(g, a, v, in, insize, out, outsize).
 In EVM, if outsize != 0, the allocated memory will grow to out + outsize (rounded up to the words) regardless of the returndatasize.
-In zkSync Era, returndatacopy, similar to calldatacopy, is implemented as a cycle iterating over return data with a few additional checks (e.g. panic if offset + len > returndatasize to simulate the same behavior as in EVM).
+On zkSync Era, returndatacopy, similar to calldatacopy, is implemented as a cycle iterating over return data with a few additional checks and triggering a panic if out + outsize > returndatasize to simulate the same behavior as in EVM.

 MSTORE, MLOAD